 5. IBISWorld reports often list trade associations in the Additional Resources section.
 These can be a great source of information, especially if your client is a member of these or other organizations.
 Find out which trade associations your client belongs to and check their websites for resources that are often in a section for members only.

 7. You are unlikely to be able to find financials for the small, private companies likely to be your client's competitors.
 Use BizMiner to find benchmark financials for your client's industry.
-Use Business Source Complete and NexisUni in addition to web searching to find articles about competitors that may include some financial info.
+Use Business Source Complete and news sources to find articles about competitors that may include some financial info.

 8. Keep track of where you find information and cite it in your report, so your client knows where it came from in case they want to see it for themself.